SalomePlatform/adao/doc/en/index.rst

 observations, and from numerical *a priori* models, including information about their errors.
-Parts of the framework are also known under the names of *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, etc. More details can be found in the section :ref:`section_theory`.
+Parts of the framework are also known under the names of *parameter estimation*, *inverse problems*, *Bayesian estimation*, *optimal interpolation*, *field reconstruction*, etc. More details can be found in the section :ref:`section_theory`.

-The documentation for this module is divided into several major categories, related to the theoretical documentation (indicated in the title by **[DocT]**), to the user documentation (indicated in the title by **[DocU]**), and to the reference documentation (indicated in the title by **[DocR]**).
+The documentation for this module is divided into several major categories, related to the theoretical documentation (indicated in the section title by **[DocT]**), to the user documentation (indicated in the section title by **[DocU]**), and to the reference documentation (indicated in the section title by **[DocR]**).

 The first part is the :ref:`section_intro`.
-The second part introduces :ref:`section_theory`, and their concepts, and the next part describes a :ref:`section_methodology`.
-The fourth part describes :ref:`section_using`, and the fifth part gives examples on ADAO usage as :ref:`section_examples`.
-Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to the fourth and tenth parts.
-The sixth part indicates the :ref:`section_advanced`, with how to obtain additional information or how to use non-GUI execution scripting.
-The seventh part gives a detailed :ref:`section_reference`, with four main sub-parts following, the last one giving a :ref:`section_tui` of the module.
-And, to respect the module requirements, be sure to read the part :ref:`section_license`.
+The second part introduces :ref:`section_theory`, and their concepts, and the next part describes the :ref:`section_methodology`.
+For a standard user, the next parts describe examples on ADAO usage as :ref:`section_tutorials_in_salome` or :ref:`section_tutorials_in_python`, then indicates the :ref:`section_advanced`, with how to obtain additional information or how to use non-GUI command execution scripting.
+Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to these parts.
+The following parts describe :ref:`section_gui_in_salome` and :ref:`section_tui`.
+The last main part gives a detailed :ref:`section_reference`, with three essential main sub-parts describing the details of commands and options of the algorithms.
+And, to comply with the module requirements, be sure to read the part :ref:`section_license`.

 In all this documentation, we use standard notations of linear algebra, data